Medical treatment abroad

 If you choose to be reimbursed according to the legislation of the country in which the treatment was provided, Kela will ask the relevant country for the amount of the reimbursement.

-If you become ill in some other country than an EU or EEA country or Switzerland, you receive the same reimbursement that you would have received if you had received treatment in the private healthcare system in Finland.
+If you become ill in some other country than an EU or EEA country, Switzerland, Great Britain or Northern Ireland, you receive the same reimbursement that you would have received if you had received treatment in the private healthcare system in Finland.
 The reimbursement often covers only a small part of the costs.

 You can also receive reimbursement for travel expenses.
-Travel expenses in the EU or EEA countries or Switzerland are reimbursed according to travel to the nearest local place of treatment.
-If you become ill in some other country than an EU or EEA country or Switzerland, you cannot receive reimbursement for travel expenses.
+Travel expenses in the EU or EEA countries, Switzerland, Great Britain and in Northern Ireland are reimbursed according to travel to the nearest local place of treatment.
+If you become ill in some other country than an EU or EEA country, Switzerland, Great Britain or Northern Ireland, you cannot receive reimbursement for travel expenses.
 When you return to Finland, the travel expenses are reimbursed only for the travel expenses incurred in Finland, e.g. going from the airport to the hospital.
 Please note that for instance the flight from the other country to Finland is thus not reimbursed.

 Reimbursement is also paid for medicines purchased abroad.